-Upselling is a crucial part of working the front desk, but it can be challenging to do successfully, especially if you're new to front desk or sales.
+Upselling is a crucial part of working at a hotel on the front desk, but it can be challenging to do successfully, especially if you're new to front desk or sales.

-In today’s blog, Typsy chats with Front desk expert Alejandro Francino about the most effective ways to approach upselling and cross-selling, and how to ensure you make a positive impact on guest experience.
+In today’s blog, Typsy chats with Front desk expert Alejandro Francino about the most effective ways to approach upselling and cross-selling when you work on front desk of a hotel, and how to ensure you make a positive impact on the guest experience.

 Can you tell us a bit about your company?

 My business is called HBD Upselling Solutions.
 We’re a consultancy company, specializing in upselling, cross-selling and ancillary revenue strategy for hotels and resorts.

 More specifically, we implement upselling projects and techniques at front desks in hotels and resorts worldwide.
 We also do in-house training for Front Desk, Food & Beverage, and Spa and Wellness.

 I have more than 25 years’ experience in hotels and resorts, working in different roles and having different responsibilities within hotel chains.
 My academic background includes: International Marketing in the USA, Masters in Hotel Management from Griffith University (Australia), International Marketing and Sales Growth from Cornell University (NYC).
 I am also an active member of the ISCH (International Society Hospitality Consultants).